Alternative view: by date.

 Case in point, I’m getting 5 copies of a bunch of mails, through

-lists: accessibility, boot, cd, devel,
+the following debian-* lists: accessibility, boot, cd, devel,

 project.